15+ easy wreaths for kids to make using basic materials you already have around your home or classroom.

 Spooky Halloween Wreaths for Toddlers: These simple halloween wreaths were perfect for the toddlers and preschoolers to make.
 The process was really easy, and the results were just adorable!

-Tissue Paper Christmas Wreath: Once again, tissue paper is the main material in this easy and festive Christmas wreath.
+Tissue Paper Christmas Wreath: These wreaths are large enough to hang on a door or in a window, whereas the ones that follow, are Christmas tree ornaments.
+Once again, tissue paper is the main material in this easy and festive Christmas wreath.
 The kids painted their paper plates first, and then had a great time decorating them with the tissue paper.

 Candy Cane Wreath Ornaments: these little candy cane wreaths were made to hang on the Christmas tree, but you could certainly make them full-size with a paper plate to display on your door or in a window at Christmas.